 - I always keep RUFFWEAR dog boots in my backpack when hiking with my dog in case the sand gets too hot during the day along with a collapsible dog bowl and biodegradable poop bags to carry out any pet waste that can be harmful to wild animals.

-Looking for more things to do around Central Coast?
+Looking for more things to do around the Central Coast?
 Check out these posts next:

 - 5 Great Breweries In Ventura For Amazing Local Beers